aidevnn/DiscreteProbaStats/README.md

 Print["Discrete KolmogorovSmirnov:0.009818182 Test:0.043007 => Accepted alpha=0.05"]
 ```

-Mathematica code can be tested online at https://develop.wolframcloud.com
+The Mathematica code above can be tested online at https://develop.wolframcloud.com